Ayurvedic Nutrition

 Category: Adaptogen / Respiratory

-Revered as a sacred plant in India, Tulsi is found in countless households as both a spiritual and medicinal herb.
+Revered as a sacred plant in India.
+Tulsi is in countless households as both a spiritual and medicinal herb.
 It has a unique combination of warming and clarifying energies.

 Body type guide: Balances Vata and Kapha.
-Pitta types should use moderately due to its warming nature, though Rama Tulsi (the green variety) is gentler than Krishna Tulsi (the purple variety).
+Pitta types should use moderately due to its warming nature.
+Rama Tulsi (the green variety) is gentler than Krishna Tulsi (the purple variety).

-Traditional uses: May support respiratory health, stress adaptation, and healthy immune function.
+Traditional uses: May support respiratory health, stress adaptation, healthy immune function.

 7. Guduchi / Giloy (Tinospora cordifolia)